 The supporting statement is an important part of the recommendation process.
 Statements must provide clear and specific examples of either how the employee is working beyond the usual expectations of their role or set out the disparity in the employee’s salary.
 Statements will be scrutinised, and the recommendation could be rejected if the statement does not provide sufficient detail.
 There is a maximum word limit of 300 words.
 Strategic Support are able to share a separate guidance note on how to write supporting statements for managers.

 How should I approach making recommendations for awards?

-- Review the criteria set out in the Pay Review Framework which can help you to identify individuals who have demonstrated exceptional contribution and achievement beyond the requirements of their role.
+- Review the criteria set out in the Pay Review Framework and the Managers’ Guidance which can help you to identify individuals who have demonstrated exceptional contribution and achievement beyond the requirements of their role.